Why Sex Should Not Be The Only Indicator of Health in Marriage

 The physical side of a marriage, or any one side, should not be the only indicator of health, in the sense that its absence means a whole marriage is destroyed.

-In fact, there’s a reason why many wedding vows read “until death do us part.”
+In fact, there’s a reason why some wedding vows read “until death do us part.”
 And not “until a lack of plenty of sex do us part.”

 A great marriage should be more than your sex life.